What is tagging?

 Tags can be used for picking out key themes within responses (especially within qualitative consultations) which can then be exported.

-For all survey consultations, responses may be downloaded as a CSV file.
+For all survey consultations, responses may be downloaded as an .xlsx file.
 To download this file, go to the consultation dashboard and click on Download all responses including analyst fields:

-When a question has tags, this prompts extra columns within the CSV report which contains the tags for that question.
+When a question has tags, this prompts extra columns within the .xlsx report which contains the tags for that question.